huggingface/blog/time-series-transformers.md

 ## Define InstanceSplitter

-For training/val/testing we next create transformatons using the corresponding `instance_sampler` which is one of the most important transformation and also potentially the most confusing.
-It will for example for training for a time series, sample a random context sized and subsequent prediction sized window and append a `past_` or `future_` key to any temporal keys for the repestive windows.
+For training/val/testing we next create transformations using the corresponding `instance_sampler` which is one of the most important transformation and also potentially the most confusing.
+It will for example for training for a time series, sample a random context sized and subsequent prediction sized window and append a `past_` or `future_` key to any temporal keys for the respective windows.
 For example after this transformation the `values` will be split into a `past_values` and subsequent `future_values` keys.
 And the same for any keys in the `time_series_fields` argument:

 <!-- During training time the splitter will sample a random window within a time series of `context_length` and -->